Middlethorpe Hall and Spa, York

 Today the Hall offers guests a stay in a William and Mary house that has been lovingly restored.
 Guests can enjoy wandering around the 20 acres of garden and park land that surround the house - which features fragrant rose gardens and a ha-ha.

-The interior has been elegantly decorated in the manner of the 18th century and furnished with antiques and fine paintings - so it feels much more like a stay in a manor house than a 10-bedroom hotel.
+The interior has been elegantly decorated in the manner of the 18th century and furnished with antiques and fine paintings - so it feels much more like a stay in a manor house than a hotel.
 Adjacent to the Hall is a sympathetically restored 18th-century mews Courtyard housing further bedrooms and suites.

 Health and fitness spa